juliusarvyll/analysis-old/README.md

     s = \frac{b - a}{\max(a, b)}
     \]
     where $a$ is the mean intra-cluster distance, $b$ is the mean nearest-cluster distance.
-  - The app automatically selects k using the highest silhouette score.
+  - The app automatically selects k using the highest silhouette score and shows both plots in a popup.
 - **Preprocessing:**
   - Standard scaling of all numeric columns (`StandardScaler`)
   - PCA (Principal Component Analysis) to 2D for visualization (`sklearn.decomposition.PCA`)
 - **Plot:**
-  - Each point is a row, colored by cluster assignment
+  - If enough numeric features: line plot of cluster centers (feature profiles)
-  - Axes: PCA 1, PCA 2
+  - Otherwise: PCA scatter plot
+  - Cluster sizes are annotated

 ### Principal Component Analysis (PCA)
 - **Purpose:** Reduce dimensionality for visualization.